supervisely-ecosystem/export-project-to-cloud-storage/README.md

 # Overview

-This apps allows to export images project with annotations (in [Supervisely format](https://developer.supervisely.com/api-references/supervisely-annotation-json-format)) to the most popular cloud storage providers from Supervisely Private instance.
+This apps allows to export images/videos project with annotations (in [Supervisely format](https://developer.supervisely.com/api-references/supervisely-annotation-json-format)) to the most popular cloud storage providers from Supervisely Private instance.

 List of providers:

 - Amazon s3
 - Google Cloud Storage (CS)
 - Microsoft Azure
 - and others with s3 compatible interfaces

 ✅ For developers: you can use the sources of this app as a starting point for your custom export to cloud.

+**Release notes:**

+- **v1.0.6** - added support for video projects

 # How To Run